Nuclei-Software/nuclei-board-labs/README.md

 ## Use it in Nuclei Studio

+> Nuclei Studio 2023.10 is required now.

+> Some packages required may not yet updated to support 2023.10.

 Open Nuclei Studio, and Open `RV-Tools` -> `Nuclei Package Management`, and download `sdk-nuclei_sdk`, `sdk-hbird_sdk` and `sdk-cm32m4xxr` see below.

 ![NPK Package Requiremetns](doc/source/asserts/npk_requirements.jpg)